Is your CBD extract sourced from hemp or marijuana?

 Are your products all natural?

-Some of our products are 100% natural, while others are made of primarily natural ingredients.
+Our products are made of a combination of mostly natural ingredients and naturally-derived ingredients.
 You can review each product label for a complete list of our ingredients.

 Is CBD oil legal?